hove-io/navitia_sdk_docs/schedule/ios/2.0.0/getting_started.md

 ## 👨‍💻 Implementation

 Each module are configurable with a unique configuration.
 This module is set up by calling `Schedule.shared`.
 The singleton has attributes which allow you to configure the module.
-Then, you need to call the `initialize()` method at the end. \
+Then, you need to call the `initialize()` method at the end.

-### Parameters of `Schedule.shared.initialize()` :
+### Parameters
+{: .no_toc }

 <div markdown="1">